Project name: Myth of Pangea

-The other character, not chosen by the player, becomes the deuteragonist.
+The other character, not selected by the player, becomes the deuteragonist.

-In addition to the two main characters, there are in total 6 characters that can join the party.
+In addition to the two main characters, there are in total six characters that can join the party.

 You'll stumble upon these recruitable characters at different points during the story.